Lakitna/cypress-commands/CONTRIBUTING.md

 > You cannot push code to repositories that you don’t own or have sufficient permission to.
 So instead, you make your own copy of the repository by “forking” it. [...] the next step is to create a branch. [...]
 Then we'll create a pull request.

-Please follow the pull request template where applicable.
+Please follow the pull request template as much as possible.

 ### Branch names